Icenium/icenium-cli/README.md

 <a name="modify-the-application-package"><b>8.
 Modify the application package with .abignore</b></a>

-When you develop apps with the Telerik AppBuilder Command-Line Interface (AppBuilder CLI), you can choose which files to exclude from your application package.
+When you develop apps with the Progress Telerik AppBuilder Command-Line Interface (AppBuilder CLI), you can choose which files to exclude from your application package.
 To set exclude and include rules, you can modify the `.abignore` file in the root of your project.

 Starting with AppBuilder 2.6, all newly created projects or cloned sample apps contain a default `.abignore`.
 To manage the exclude and include rules for projects created with earlier versions of AppBuilder, you need to manually add `.abignore` to your project.